-APPLICABILITY In MODE 1, the limits on pressurizer pressure, RCS coolant average temperature, and RCS flow rate must be maintained during steady state plant operation in order to ensure the DNBR criterion will be met in the event of an unplanned loss of forced coolant flow or other DNB-limiting transient.
+In MODE 1, the limits on pressurizer pressure, RCS coolant average temperature, and RCS flow rate must be maintained during steady state plant operation to ensure that the DNBR criterion will be met in the event of an unplanned loss of forced coolant flow or other DNB-limiting transient.
 In all other MODES, the power level is low enough that DNB is not a concern.

 A Note has been added to indicate the limit on pressurizer pressure is not applicable during short term operational transients such as a THERMAL POWER ramp increase > 5% RTP per minute or a THERMAL POWER step increase > 10% RTP.
-These conditions represent short term perturbations where actions to control pressure variations might be counter productive.
+These conditions represent short term perturbations where actions to control pressure variations might be counterproductive.
 Also, since they represent transients initiated from power levels < 100% RTP, an increased DNBR margin exists to offset the temporary pressure variations.

-The DNBR limit is provided in SL 2.1.1, "Reactor Core SLs."
-The conditions which define the DNBR limit are less restrictive than the limits of this LCO, but violation of a Safety Limit (SL) merits a stricter, more severe Required Action.
+Safety Limit (SL) 2.1.1, "Reactor Core SLs," specifies the DNBR limit.
+The conditions which define the DNBR limit are less restrictive than the limits of this LCO, but violation of a SL merits a stricter, more severe Required Action.
 Should a violation of this LCO occur, the operator must check whether an SL may have been exceeded.